-Business Development and Sales activities both help grow your business, but they achieve this end in different ways.
+Marketing, business development and sales activities all help grow your business, and the latter two terms are often (wrongly) used interchangeably, but they achieve this end in different ways.

 Thanks to GetSet For Growth, we now implement our marketing activities in a smarter and more strategic manner that yields results.